CyberShadow/btdu/CONCEPTS.md

     - For every logical offset, btdu picks one [representative location](#representative-location) out of all locations that reference that logical offset, and assigns the sample's respective disk space usage to that location.
     - This location is thus chosen to *represent* this disk space.
 So, if a directory's represented size is 1MiB, we can say that this directory is the simplest explanation for what is using that 1MiB of space.
   - This metric is most useful in understanding what is using up disk space on a btrfs filesystem, and is what's shown in the btdu directory listings.
+  - The represented size of a directory is the sum of represented sizes of its children.
   - Adding up the represented size for all filesystem objects (btdu tree leaves) adds up to the total size of the filesystem.

 - **Distributed** size
   - To calculate the distributed size, btdu evenly *distributes* a sample's respective disk space usage across all locations which reference data from that logical offset.
   - Thus, two 1MiB files which share the same 1MiB of data will each have a distributed size of 512KiB.
+  - The distributed size of a directory is the sum of distributed sizes of its children.
   - Adding up the distributed size for all filesystem objects (btdu tree leaves) also adds up to the total size of the filesystem.

 - **Exclusive** size
-  - The exclusive size represents the samples which are used *only* by the file at this location.
+  - The exclusive size represents the samples which are used *only* by this file or directory.
+    - Specifically, btdu awards exclusive size to the *common prefix* of all paths which reference data from a given logical offset.
   - Two files which are perfect clones of each other will thus both have an exclusive size of zero.
 The same applies to two identical snapshots.
+  - However, if the two clones are in the same directory, and the data is not used anywhere else, then that data will be represented in the directory's exclusive size.
+  - Unlike other size metrics, adding up the exclusive size of all items in a directory may not necessarily add up to the exclusive size of the directory.

 - **Shared** size
   - The shared size is the total size including all references of a single logical offset at this location.
   - This size generally correlates with the "visible" size, i.e. the size reported by classic space usage analysis tools, such as `du`.
 (However, if compression is used, the shown size will still be after compression.)
+  - The shared size of a directory is the sum of shared sizes of its children.
   - The total shared size will likely exceed the total size of the filesystem, if snapshots or reflinking is used.

 As an illustration, consider a file consisting of unique data (`dd if=/dev/urandom of=a bs=1M count=1`):